cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - lv\_cat(a0,a1, ...) is the "length-value" encoding function which returns the concatenation of the input strings with an encoding of their respective length prepended.
 E.g., lv\_cat(a0,a1) returns prepend\_len(a0) \|\| prepend\_len(a1).
-The detailed specification of lv\_cat and a reference implementations are given in the appendix.
+The detailed specification of lv\_cat and reference code is available in the appendix.

 - sample\_random\_bytes(n) denotes a function that returns n octets, each of which is to be independently sampled from a uniform distribution between 0 and 255.

 - zero\_bytes(n) denotes a function that returns n octets with value 0.

 - o\_cat(bytes1,bytes2) denotes a function for ordered concatenation of octet strings.
 It places the lexicographically larger octet string first and prepends the two bytes from the octet string b"oc" to the result.
-(Explicit reference code for this function is given in the appendix.)
+Reference code for this function is available in the appendix.

 - transcript(Ya,ADa,Yb,ADb) denotes a function outputting an octet string for the protocol transcript.
   In applications where CPace is used without clear initiator and responder roles, i.e. where the ordering of messages is